LeLoomi/ArucoRoi/README.md

 <p> You can use this to track / detect in still frames and live video.

 > It is recommmended to use the still image detection.
 Use video detection for debugging your config.json since the display loop will thread-block.
-> - Hot-reload for the config file is a planned feature.
+Video detection hot-reloads the config, making it a perfect tool to write your config with live feedback.
 > - If you want to detect in video, simply call image_detect each frame
 > - Currently, image_detect() reads the config file everytime, costing performance.
-> <br><sup><i>This will be fixed when hot reload is implemented.</i></sup>
+> <br><sup><i>This will be fixed in the future.</i></sup>

 ### How to use
 - Import `Detector` from `ArucoRoi.detector`